Welcome to North Korea: The world’s safest fashion hotspot

 PYONGYANG – CITY OF A THOUSAND RESTAURANTS

 The new tourism agency was announced just as Channel One was airing its reports from Pyongyang, with its reporter being given unusually good access to North Korean people.
+North Korea is “one of the safest countries in the world…for law-abiding tourists,” said Kim Sen Khun, an embassy official, as he announced a new North Korea tourism agency in Russia.

 She made the most of her opportunity, getting herself filmed dancing in the street and trying on North Korean clothes as she redressed the country’s image.